 Starting at Sass de Pordoi (2936 m.a.s.l) the route first follows path no. 627A and drops down a hundred meters in elevation to rifugio Forcella del Pordoi, built right on the saddle.

 From the saddle continue on path 627 for the next 15 minutes before reaching a fork and starting the ascent on path no. 638 all the way to the summit following the standard red and white marks painted on rocks.

-The are a few cable protected sections on the steepest parts of the path, but not challenging enough to class them as via ferrata.
+The are a few cable-protected sections on the steepest parts of the path, but not challenging enough to class them as via ferrata.

-If you are fit you can reach the summit within 1 hour from leaving the cable car, but there is no need to rush!
+If you are fit you can reach the summit within 1 hour of leaving the cable car, but there is no need to rush!
 Make sure to allocate at least 90 minutes to two hours to be able to take loads of photos on the ascent.

 Rifugio Capanna Piz Fassa: brief info